 With its convenient central location and step by step revitalization it is no surprise Kaimuki real estate is in ever growing demand.

-1 of the house has ocean views, 2 have Diamond Head views and 2 have mountain views.
+1 has Diamond Head views and 1 has mountain views.

 Kaimuki History Stories abound from the old Hawaiians about Menehunes, a race of small beings who could build huge structures overnight.
 It was this part of Oahu that was believed to be where these magical people made their ti ovens, which in Hawaiian are translated as Kaimuki.
 So these lands were named.